 Meteographs are made in two stages.
-Firstly, the miniature abstract paintings measuring 2 to 8 inches in diameter are painted on patches of ice found in forests and gardens.
+First, the miniature abstract paintings measuring 2 to 8 inches in diameter are painted on patches of ice found in forests and gardens.
 The painting medium consists of a variety of non-toxic colouring agents.
 The paintings exist for as little as two seconds and for as long as four minutes.
-Their lifespan depends solely on the temperature of the environment, unless the image is renewed by erasing it with a splash of water.
-Secondly, since the paintings are ephemeral, they have to be photographed before they deteriorate or melt.
+Their lifespan depends solely on the temperature of the environment.
+Second, since the paintings are ephemeral, they have to be photographed before they deteriorate or melt.
 Photography is used here only in its documentary capacity.
-The photographs are face mount with acrylic glass of variable thickness through Diasec process.
+The photographs are face mounted with acrylic glass of variable thickness using the Diasec process.

 The world, what we call reality, is a mesh of societal, psychological, chemical, atomic, and quantum relationships.
 I already knew that, but only fully grasped its meaning after I went into the forest to paint.
 Initially, these little ice-paintings were an expression of an aesthetic impulse.
 Although I used non-toxic materials, I realized I was bringing human-made, industrialized culture, into the forest.
 Except for sometimes looking like blood stains on the fresh snow, the paintings projected the baggage of centuries of civilization.
 They were a poetic but crude imposition on nature, not unlike the imposition of human populations on the natural environment.
 In the end, however, the paintings last only a moment; they melt and disappear, heralding perhaps the self-inflicted disappearance of humankind.